-The 2022 Annual Grant Round of the Channel 7 Children’s Research Foundation is now open.
+The Channel 7 Children’s Research Foundation Annual Grant Round.

-Applications for community-based studies, clinical studies and basic science projects in any area of research into children’s health, education and welfare are considered.
+Applications are invited for basic science projects, clinical studies or community-based studies in any area of research relevant to children’s health, education and/or welfare.

 - Short-listed applicants will be invited to submit a full grant application via Submittable.

-- It is preferable that all members of the research team are located in South Australia.
+- National collaboration is encouraged where necessary, but it is preferable that all members of the research team are in South Australia.

 - International collaboration may be allowed where special skills are not available in South Australia.

-Applications for research grants can be made in one only of three categories:
+Applications for research grants can be made in one of the following three categories: